-My first stop was the city’s famed Port wine cellars that are spread along the hillside on the opposite side of the river from the old town.
+Porto’s famed Port wine cellars are spread along a hillside across the river from old town.
 Port is a sweet fortified wine, meaning that brandy has been added during the fermentation process.
 It is made exclusively in Portugal’s Douro Valley.
-Historically, the casks of Port were transported down the Douro River to the cellars in Porto, where the wine would be left to slowly age in cool temperatures.
+Historically, the casks of Port were transported down the Douro River to cellars in Porto, where the wine would be left to slowly age in cool temperatures.

 Porto’s hillside locale provides no shortage of vantage points, but none is greater than Clerigos Tower.
 Climbing the 225 steps to the top will reward you with 360-degree views of the sprawling city.
 I visited in the morning and most of my photos were taken looking towards the sun.
-The tower stays open until 7pm, so it might be better to visit in the evening when the lighting is better.
+The tower stays open until 7pm, so it might be better to visit in the late afternoon when the lighting is better.
 Take a few moments to admire the large chapel and marble altarpiece of Clerigos Church before starting the trek up.

 Lisbon may have a lock on egg tarts, but Porto has the best eclairs.
 Leitaria da Quinta do Paco is a dairy shop that began dabbling in eclairs around 50 years ago, and the world is better for it.
 While I was tempted to do a tasting of all eight flavors, I settled on toffee and classic chocolate, both filled with Chantilly cream.
 If you only have room for one, go for the toffee!

-Porto is also apparently known for its sandwiches.
+Porto is apparently known for its sandwiches.
 Francesinha is the most iconic, dubbed “king of sandwiches” by local aficionados.
 The francesinha consists of roasted meat between two pieces of thick white bread, topped with cheese and a fried egg, and smothered in a tomato-beer sauce.
 Trust me, it’s as rich as it sounds!

-For a lighter bite, head to Sandes do Porto for some of the tastiest sandwiches in town.
+For a lighter bite, head to A Sandeira do Porto for some of the tastiest sandwiches in town.
 The lunchtime set is also one of the best bargains.
 You can find the tiny sandeira down an alley conveniently near Sao Bento station.

 If you want to indulge in a more modern version of Portuguese comfort food, I can heartily recommend Cantinho do Avillez.
 Large scallops came perfectly seared atop a luscious bowl of Portobello risotto.
 A tender roasted piece of octopus was served with a creamy mash of potatoes, tomatoes, herbs, and cheese.
 Prawns were prepared the old-fashioned way, with white wine, lemon juice, and cilantro.
 Some classics simply can’t be improved upon.
-For the finishing touch, the delectable desserts were expertly paired with glasses of Port.
+For the finishing touch, the delectable desserts were expertly paired with a glass of Port.